-Communications in Humanities Research (CHR) is an international peer reviewed
+The proceedings series Communications in Humanities Research (CHR)

-theoretical articles concerning micro, meso, and macro phenomena.
-Manuscripts
+also accepts empirical and theoretical articles on micro, meso, and macro

-that are suitable for publication in the CHR cover domains on various
+Proceedings that are appropriate for publication in the CHR cover topics on

 and Diversity pledge